 Other mechanisms of triptans are known; however, the description of these is beyond the scope of this post.

 Triptans have a fast onset of action and target the areas involved in migraines development with great precision (affinity), allowing good effectiveness in symptom relief, with a low occurrence of side effects (Tepper et al. 2002).

 What Brand Of Sumatriptan Over The Counter Can Be Purchased From The Pharmacy?

 The following brands of sumatriptan are available in the UK

 - Boots Migraine Relief 50 mg Tablets

-All of the above products are pharmacy only medicines, sold under the supervision of a pharmacist.
+All of the above products are pharmacy-only medicines sold under the supervision of a pharmacist.
 Each product contains two sumatriptan 50mg tables.

-Sumatriptan over the counter is licensed for adults aged 18-65 in treatment of acute symptoms of migraines.
+Sumatriptan over the counter is licensed for adults aged 18-65 in the treatment of acute symptoms of migraines.
 Sumatriptan is not taken to prevent a migraine attack.
 Patients requesting a supply of sumatriptan from the pharmacy are usually asked to complete a health questionnaire to help to confirm that:

 - Age is appropriate

 - The patient is not pregnant or breastfeeding